The best chest workout with resistance bands to level up your training

 2. Resistance band incline press

-You’ll need a weights bench set to a 15° or 30° incline for this move.
-If you don’t have something suitable, skip this exercise.
+You’ll need a weights bench set to a 15 or 30-degree incline for this move.
+If you don’t have something suitable, you can skip this exercise.

-- Attach your resistance band to an anchor point behind you, or place it around your back.
-Either way, there should be some resistance band in the starting position.
+- Attach your resistance band to an anchor point behind you, or place it around your back, with some resistance band in the starting position.

 - Lie on an incline bench with your feet firmly on the floor and hold the ends of the band by your chest.

 - Push the ends of the bands away from you.
-Return to the start position.
+Return to the start position to complete the repetition.

 3. Banded push-up